 - Usage data (e.g., websites visited, interest in content, access times).

-- Meta-/communication data (e.g., device information, IP addresses), categories of affected persons, visitors and users of the online offer (in the following we refer to the affected persons collectively as "users").
+- Meta/communication data (e.g., device information, IP addresses).Categories of data subjectsVisitors and users of the online offer (hereinafter we also refer to the data subjects collectively as "users").

-Purpose of the processing - provision of the online offer, its functions and contents.
+Purpose of the processing - provision of the online offer, its functions and content.